 Crab Orchard National Wildlife Refuge Superfund Site, near Marion, Illinois-The Company is a successor in interest to International Minerals and Chemicals Corporation ("IMC").
 Between 1967 and 1982, IMC leased portions of the AUS Operable Unit at the Crab Orchard Superfund Site (the "Site") from the government and manufactured various explosives for use in mining and other operations.
 In March 2002, the Department of Justice ("DOJ"), the U.S. Department of the Interior and the EPA (together, the "Government Agencies") issued a special notice letter to General Dynamics Ordnance and Tactical Systems, Inc. ("General Dynamics"), one of the other potentially responsible parties ("PRPs") at the Site, to compel General Dynamics to perform the remedial investigation and feasibility study ("RI/FS") for the AUS Operable Unit.
 General Dynamics negotiated an Administrative Order on Consent with the Government Agencies to conduct an extensive RI/FS at the Site under the direction of the U.S. Fish and Wildlife Service.
 General Dynamics asserted in August 2004 that the Company is jointly and severally liable, along with approximately eight other lessees and operators at the AUS Operable Unit, for alleged contamination of soils and groundwater resulting from historic operations and has threatened to file a contribution claim against the Company and other parties for recovery of its costs incurred in connection with the RI/FS activities being conducted at the AUS Operable Unit.
 The Company and other PRPs who received demand letters from General Dynamics have explored settlement alternatives, but have not reached settlement to date.
 The Company and other PRPs are awaiting completion of the RI/FS by General Dynamics before the initiation of formal PRP negotiations to address resolution of these alleged claims.
-While it is not possible at this time to determine with certainty the ultimate outcome of this case, the Company's financial condition, results of operations and cash flows.
+While it is not possible at this time to determine with certainty the ultimate outcome of this case, the Company believes that the final resolution of all known claims, after taking into account amounts already accrued, will not have a material adverse effect on the Company's financial condition, results of operations and cash flows.

 Mallinckrodt Veterinary, Inc., Millsboro, Delaware-The Company previously operated a plant in Millsboro, Delaware (the "Millsboro Site") that manufactured various animal healthcare products.
 In 2005, the Delaware Department of Natural Resources and Environmental Control found trichloroethylene ("TCE") in the Millsboro public water supply at levels that exceeded the federal drinking water standards.
-Further investigation to identify the source of the TCE in the ground water indicated that the source was potentially from the property near the Millsboro Site.
+Further investigation to identify the TCE plume in the ground water indicated that the plume has extended to property owned by a third party near the Millsboro Site.
 The Company, and other former owners assumed responsibility for the Millsboro Site cleanup under the Alternative Superfund Program administered by the EPA.
-The Company and other PRPs entered into an Administrative Order on Consent with the EPA on May 10, 2010 which was subsequently amended in November 2010 and January 2011 to investigate the potential source of TCE contamination and to evaluate options to abate, mitigate and/or eliminate the release or threat of release of hazardous substances at the
+The Company and other PRPs entered into an Administrative Order on Consent with the EPA on May 10, 2010 which was subsequently amended in November 2010 and January 2011 to investigate the potential source of TCE contamination and to evaluate options to abate, mitigate and/or eliminate the release or threat of release of hazardous substances at the Millsboro Site.

-Millsboro Site.
 The Company, along with other parties, continues to conduct the studies and prepare remediation plans in accordance with the amended Administrative Order on Consent.
 While it is not possible at this time to determine with certainty the ultimate outcome of this case, the Company believes that the final resolution of all known claims, after taking into account amounts already accrued, will not have a material adverse effect on the Company's financial condition, results of operations and cash flows.